LavinMoinul/blacksite-private-aws/docs/architecture.md

 ### Why no public IPv4 address?

 The workload did not require direct inbound internet connectivity.

-Removing the public address reduced unnecessary exposure.
+Removing the public address reduced unnecessary public exposure.

 ### Why no SSH?

-Session Manager provided administrative shell access without opening port `22` or managing SSH keys.
+Session Manager provided administrative shell access without exposing port `22` or requiring SSH key management.

 ### Why use an IAM role?

-An EC2 IAM role provides temporary credentials automatically and avoids storing long-lived AWS access keys on the host.
+An EC2 IAM role provides temporary AWS credentials automatically and avoids storing long-lived access keys on the host.

+### Why use Systems Manager interface endpoints?

+The interface endpoints allowed the private EC2 workload to communicate with Systems Manager without requiring general internet connectivity.

 ### Why use an S3 gateway endpoint?

-The gateway endpoint allowed S3 access from the private subnet without requiring an Internet Gateway or NAT Gateway.
+The gateway endpoint allowed S3 access from the VPC without requiring an Internet Gateway or NAT Gateway.

 ### Why perform denied-access tests?

-A policy that looks correct is not the same as a policy that has been validated.
-Negative tests confirmed that the intended authorization boundary was actually enforced.
+A policy that appears correct is not necessarily a policy that behaves correctly.

+Negative tests confirmed that the intended authorization boundary was actually enforced by AWS.

 ---